Information for tenants

 You will not generally be eligible for social housing if you own property.
 There are however a few, very specific exceptions to this rule.
 Details can be found here.

-Affordable housing products are an alternative for low-income workers experiencing housing stress in the private rental market at a rebated rent.
+Affordable housing is an alternative for low-income workers experiencing housing stress in the private rental market It is offered at a rebated rent.

 The transitional aspect of affordable housing encourages tenants to pursue real property ownership while paying reasonable rent in their present circumstances.
 Affordable housing represents approximately 11% of Home in Place’s total housing portfolio, funded by federal and state governments under various programs including the: